Mikaela/mikaela.github.io/_posts/2015-05-18-life-bot-background.md

 ---
 layout: post
 comments: true
-title: "A little more on my life & background on bots"
+title: "A little more on my life"
 category: [english]
-tags: [english, IRC, life, bots, love]
+tags: [english, life, love]
 ---

 *More on my life and a little background on bots; also trigger warning